caquillo07/odin_raylib_block_game/README.md

 # Odin Tetris Clone Game Using Raylib

-This is a clone implementation of the classic game Tetris using the Raylib library.
+This repo contains the implementation of a clone of the classic game Tetris using the Raylib library, the goal of the project was to learn/practice the basics of game programming and the Odin language.

-The game is written in Odin and is a simple clone of the game for educational purposes.
+This project does not follow best practices and is not intended to be a production ready game, but rather a simple project to learn the basics of game development and Odin.

-This project does not follow best practices and is not intended to be a production ready game, but rather a simple project to learn the basics of game development and the Odin language.
+Odin was chosen for its simplicity, performance and control of low level details.
+Another reason is that Odin has a list of features that are very useful for game development, and most of the third party libraries I need come vendored in.

-The goal of this project is evaluate Odin as a language for game development, or development in general.
+Other languages considered were C, C++, Rust and Zig, all of which I will be trying next.

 ## Running